ki-preclinical-imaging-and-testing/science_data_kit/project/roadmap_index.md

 ## Conclusion

 The Science Data Kit project has made significant progress towards its goal of becoming a comprehensive data analysis and visualization tool.
-Phase 1 of development has been completed, with several major roadmaps successfully implemented and archived:
+Both Phase 1 and Phase 2 of development have been completed, with several major roadmaps successfully implemented and archived:

 1. **Phase 1: General SDK Development**: Established the foundation with database restructuring, code standards compliance, and installation improvements.
 2. **Microsoft Graph API Integration**: Enables the SDK to access and analyze data from Microsoft 365 services.
 3. **Codebase Organization and Documentation**: Improves the organization, reduces redundancy, and enhances documentation in the codebase.
 4. **Application Refactoring**: Refactors the application to improve its architecture, maintainability, and user experience.
+5. **Phase 2: SDK Enhancement and Expansion**: Implemented session management, multimodal data integration, advanced database features, API layer enhancement, and user experience improvements.

-Work is now transitioning to Phase 2, which will focus on session management, multimodal data integration, advanced features, performance optimization, and improved user experience.
+Work is now transitioning to Phase 3, which will focus on completing documentation, implementing additional platform integrations, enhancing analysis tools integration, optimizing performance, and adding advanced features.
 Current active roadmaps include:

-1. **Phase 2: SDK Enhancement and Expansion**: Implementing session management, multimodal data integration, advanced database features, API layer enhancement, performance optimization, and user experience improvements.
+1. **Phase 3: SDK Completion and Advanced Features**: Completing documentation, implementing additional platform integrations, enhancing analysis tools integration, optimizing performance, and adding advanced features.
 2. **Data Source Integration**: Implementing Google Sheets and Dropbox data source integrations.
 3. **Infrastructure GUI**: Enhancing server management and connection capabilities for containerized services.
 4. **Ontology Integration**: Refactoring the SDK to focus on ontology integration with Neo4j as the core technology.

 These roadmaps address key areas of functionality that will make the Science Data Kit more versatile and user-friendly.
 Any remaining tasks from the completed roadmaps have been collected in the later_phase.md file for future consideration.

-The project continues to evolve with a focus on maintainability, extensibility, user experience, and infrastructure management, ensuring that the Science Data Kit remains a valuable tool for scientific data management and analysis.
-Phase 2 will build upon the solid foundation established in Phase 1, taking the SDK to the next level of functionality and usability.
+The project continues to evolve with a focus on documentation, platform integrations, analysis tools, performance optimization, advanced features, user interface enhancements, additional data sources, and machine learning integration, ensuring that the Science Data Kit remains a valuable tool for scientific data management and analysis.
+Phase 3 will build upon the solid foundation established in Phase 1 and the enhanced functionality developed in Phase 2, taking the SDK to its final form as a comprehensive and powerful tool for scientific data analysis and visualization.